-Although the completion of additional oil and natural gas pipeline capacity from West Texas to the Texas Gulf Coast and other end markets improved these price differentials in 2020 and 2021, these price differentials for natural gas widened in 2022 and could widen further in future periods.
-Should we experience future periods of negative pricing for natural gas as we did at certain times in 2020, we may temporarily shut in certain high gas-oil ratio wells and take other actions to mitigate the impact on our realized natural gas prices and results.
+Although the completion of additional oil and natural gas pipeline capacity from West Texas to the Texas Gulf Coast and other end markets improved these price differentials in 2020 and 2021, these price differentials for natural gas widened in 2022 and 2023 and could widen further in future periods.
+Should we experience future periods of negative pricing for natural gas as we have experienced historically, we may temporarily shut in certain high gas-oil ratio wells and take other actions to mitigate the impact on our realized natural gas prices and results.

-A component of our growth may come through acquisitions, and our failure to identify or complete future acquisitions successfully could reduce our earnings and hamper our growth.
+A component of our growth may come through acquisitions, and our failure to identify, complete or integrate future acquisitions successfully could reduce our earnings and hamper our growth.